visibilityspots/blog/pages/profile.rst

 Combining own knowledge with the shared knowledge of a group of highly experienced colleagues to realize technical high standard projects.

+**June 2015 - present | System engineer -** `Newtec Cy`_ **- SINT-NIKLAAS**

+Automating the validation environment for the `dialog`_ infrastructure using different types of open-source tools like puppet for configuration management, looking at packer for building reproducible image artefacts and a private cloud for the provisioning part.
+In such a way a validation engineer can easily spin up a specific test environment to perform the necessary test banks to validate the dialog hub against many different setups.

++ Puppetizing of many different tools for testing purposes
++ Implementing the torrent protocol for benchmarking against other protocols

 **March 2015 - June 2015 | System engineer -** `International Post Corporation`_ **- EVERE**

 Helping the IT Team a hand during a datacenter migration of their production, test and uat environments.
 Troubleshooting various issues through the migrations of the different tomcat application servers.